sameer-aryal/sameer-aryal.github.io/index.md

 </div>

 <p class="summary">
-Schizophrenia and bipolar disorder each involve dozens of genetically distinct risk genes, but a mechanism tied to one rare mutation may have limited therapeutic reach&mdash;one shared across independent forms of genetic risk is likely to be more broadly useful.
-My research is built on that bet: that mapping how diverse risk genes converge on common molecular mechanisms, validated across genetic mouse models and human brain tissue, is the fastest route to therapeutically tractable biology.
-RNA regulation in the brain &mdash; translation, alternative splicing, and isoform control &mdash; is my primary lens onto this convergence, since disruption of these pathways recurs across several of the models I study.
+Schizophrenia and bipolar disorder each involve dozens of genetically distinct risk genes, but mechanisms tied to individual rare mutations may have limited therapeutic reach.
+Mechanisms shared across independent forms of genetic risk are more likely to be broadly relevant.
+My research seeks to define this convergence across genetic mouse models and human brain tissue, with a particular focus on post-transcriptional regulation—including mRNA translation, alternative splicing, isoform regulation, and nucleocytoplasmic transport—which has emerged repeatedly across the models I study.
 </p>

 <p class="training">